DomSecurity/managing-accounts-ad/README.md

 <p>
 </p>
 <p>
 In this lab we'll be dealing with account lockouts and password resets.
 As well as Enabling and Disabling Accounts.
-Then finally, we'll be Observing some Authencation and Security Logs.
+Then finally, we'll be Observing some Authentication and Security Logs.
 </p>
 <br />